docsifyjs/awesome-docsify/README.md

 - [docsify-changelog-plugin](https://github.com/anikethsaha/docsify-plugin/tree/master/packages/docsify-changelog-plugin) - Integrates your changelog in a sweet panel.
 - [docsify-top-bannner-plugin](https://github.com/anikethsaha/docsify-plugin/tree/master/packages/docsify-top-banner-plugin) - Add a simple and sweet banner at the top in order to announce something.
 - [docsify-dark-mode](https://github.com/anikethsaha/docsify-plugin/tree/master/packages/docsify-dark-mode) - Add dark mode support in your docsify site.
 - [docsify-valine](https://github.com/daidi/docsify-valine/) - A docsify plugin that allows you to use a fast, simple & powerful comment system [valine](https://github.com/xCss/Valine) on your [docsify](https://docsify.js.org/#/) pages.
-- [docsify-twemoji😀](https://github.com/TaQini/docsify-twemoji) - A plugin that allow parsing all emoji in style of [twemoji](https://github.com/twitter/twemoji) for docsify.(推特emoji)
+- [docsify-twemoji😀](https://github.com/TaQini/docsify-twemoji) - A plugin that allow parsing all emoji in style of [twemoji](https://github.com/twitter/twemoji) for docsify.(推特 emoji)
 - [docsify-livere💬](https://github.com/TaQini/docsify-livere) - An easy-installing plugin for awesome comment system [LiveRe](https://livere.com/) on your docs.(来必力评论插件)
 - [docsify-select](https://github.com/jthegedus/docsify-select) - Variably render content with select menus in markdown.
 - [docsify-mermaid](https://github.com/Leward/mermaid-docsify) - A plugin to render mermaid diagrams in docsify.
 - [docsify-plugin-carbon](https://github.com/waruqi/docsify-plugin-carbon) - A plugin to make you easy to add Carbon Ads to docsify.